Penn State student dies after 11-story fall in trash chute - NewsBreak

 Gross’ body was found when the waste receptacle was emptied by a Borough of State College refuse truck and taken to the Centre County Recycling & Refuse Authority transfer station on Nov.
 12, two days after her fall.

-Video evidence suggests that Gross was alone in the 11th-floor hallway and in the waste disposal room prior to her fall.Man suspected of killing two teenagers in Lodi arraigned in court
+Video evidence suggests that Gross was alone in the 11th-floor hallway and in the waste disposal room prior to her fall.Would-be burglar dies in NJ restaurant’s air vent: Police

 The coroner’s office will determine the cause of death pending a final lab test.
 This is an ongoing investigation with eyewitness tests, video, and forensic evidence playing a role.